daedalas1981/ProMicro-16-Keypad-Breakout/README.md

 # Description
 I wanted to turn a keypad into a functional macro keyboard.
 In order to maximize the use of the keyboard, I created a MODE button that allows up to 4 button layouts that can be toggled between.
 Using the HID-Project Library, the first mode focuses on common shortcuts, web broswers, and operating systems.
 MODES 2-4 focus on the use of F13-F24 keys not normally found on standard keyboards allowing unique bindings for different applications.

 One of the best features is pairing this project with one or two encoders.
 I have programmed them by default as being one dedicated to Volume Up and Down with the press to Mute.
-The second encoder has been set to be a Zoom In and Out for web browsing with the press to Reset to 100%.
+The second encoder has been set to be a Zoom In and Out with the press to Reset to 100%.
+Perfect for Photoshop, or even Web browsing,

 **Noteworthy code for the encoders:** 4x4-KeyPad-Multi.ino
 ```